Whenever I played League of Legends, I had a LoL build site open on my other monitor.

 For example, if a team has five champions with cc, you will want to get the Quicksilver Sash, so you can escape easily, just in case you get stunned.

 Game sense will trump cookie cutter builds every time.

 Game sense will be the difference in swaying your duals or team fights in your favor.

 Learning your champion and the type of items they work best with is essential.

 Mobalytics is an excellent website with a friendly user interface and is ideal if you are new or coming back from a long hiatus.

 League is notorious for changing their meta's quickly, so a good way to stay up-to-date with the latest builds is to see which items have the highest win rates and in what build order.

-They include a lot of helpful information, including good or bad match-ups, runes, summoner spells, and so on.
+They include a lot of helpful information, including good or bad match-ups, runes, summoner spells, etc.

 Mobalytics includes easy-to-read graphs on win rate %, pick rate %, and ban rate % over the current and past patches.

 These are critical pieces of information to know whether or not a champion got nerfed and how they perform in the current meta today.